johnhewi/ezinnit/README.md

 8. optional app template: django, flask or fastApi

 ### requirements:
-* a python virtual environment containing your app
+* a python virtual environment (with pip) with your app installed (or to make a django project from scratch, see bottom of readme)
+* git
+* a gitlab account (gitlab.com accounts must be verified to use gitlab runners, but verification is free)
 * a server running Ubuntu 20.04 [how to create a digital ocean droplet](tutorial/tutorials/digital_ocean_tutorial/create_digital_ocean_droplet.md)
 * your local machine's ssh key registered on gitlab
 * your local machine's ssh key added to your new server's allowed hosts ([digital ocean tutorial](tutorial/tutorials/digital_ocean_tutorial/create_digital_ocean_droplet.md))
 * for your domain to work, you need a DNS \"A\" record pointing your domain to your server ip address [(create the DNS \"A\" record before running ezinnit)](tutorial/tutorials/link_to_gitlab_and_dokku/point_url_to_dokku_app.md)
-* this script was originally designed to replace the steps in [this tutorial](tutorial/deployment_tutorial.md)

 ### warning!
 * this script creates new ssh keys on the remote server!
-* if you select an app template, ezinnit will write over files, including your procfile, settings.py, main.py etc.
+* if you select an app template, ezinnit will write over files, including your procfile, settings.py, main.py etc. Only use the templates for brand new projects.

 ### what ezinnit does
 * checks for ezinnit.config, if it doesn't exist, it prompts you for the values and creates an ezinnit.config file